Suspension of the accommodation provider targeted rate

-The changes mean that if you rent out your property online for more than 28 days each year, you will be liable to pay the rate, and business rates, depending on where in Auckland your property is.
+If you rent out your property online for more than 28 nights each year, you will need to pay the APTR, and business rates, depending on where in Auckland your property is located.

-The amount of property rates you pay will depend on:
+The APTR and business rates you pay will be paid on a graduated scale and will depend on:

 - the number of nights your property is booked

-- the zone (area) your property is in
+- the local board area your property is in

 Which accommodation types are affected